 Heroin is an opioid drug that stems from morphine.
 It goes by many names and continues to be abused by thousands of people every single year.
-Heroin can be highly addictive and can cause several symptoms and effects on the body and mind.
-If left untreated, heroin addiction can mean permanent damage to the body/mind or even death in some cases.
-This is why reaching out for heroin detox treatment is vital to recovering sooner than later.
+Heroin can be highly addictive and can cause many serious effects on the body and mind.
+If left untreated, heroin addiction can lead to permanent damage to the body and mind.
+In some cases, addiction can even lead to death.
+This is why reaching out for heroin detox is vital to recovering sooner than later.

 Heroin is abused in several different ways and usually involves injecting, sniffing, smoking, or snorting.
 In some cases, people may mix heroin and other drugs like cocaine (also called speedball).
 Heroin can be dangerous when used alone, so mixing it with other drugs only increases the chances of overdose and death.

 This substance works by binding opioid receptors on cells throughout the body.
 More specifically, these cells are responsible for pain, pleasure, sleeping, breathing, and heart rate.
 Heroin creates a euphoric “high” for the user (a rush of pleasure).
 Since heroin manipulates these parts of the body, it can be easy to build a dependence on it.
 The brain may be inclined to experience its effects again.

 Heroin is a highly addictive substance and can ruin a person’s life after continuous use.
 Withdrawal can be uncomfortable and the effects are often compared to intense flu symptoms.
 These can appear within eight hours of last use.
 The severity of the symptoms depends on how long a person’s been using the drug, how frequently it was used, and the dosage of use.

 Some common symptoms of heroin withdrawal may include the following: